psarkozy/comp-genomics-class/README.md

 Other class resources
 ---------------------

 If you are taking my class and you have any trouble accessing these resources, please contact me and I can help.
-All of these articles should be easily accessible from the JHU campus or via [VPN](http://portalcontent.johnshopkins.edu/sslvpn/JHConnect-FAQ.html) / [library proxy](http://old.library.jhu.edu/services/computing/proxyfaqs.html).
+All of these articles should be easily accessible.

 * Class readings (see syllabus for where these fit in)
     * [Life and its Molecules](http://www.aaai.org/ojs/index.php/aimagazine/article/view/1744) by Lawrence Hunter